 My View on Davis v.
 Frostburg

-I have a natural distaste for statutes of limitation but I’ve been brainwashed over the years to accept their purpose.
+I have a natural distaste for statutes of limitation, but I’ve been brainwashed over the years to accept their purpose.
 Our high court tells us that the purpose of the statute of limitations is “to assure fairness to defendants on the theory that claims, asserted after evidence is gone, memories have faded, and witnesses disappeared, are so stale as to be unjust.”

-But if that is the case and the defendant is put on proper notice, shouldn’t the statute of limitations toll if the defendant was put on notice of the claim within three years?
+But if that is the case, and the defendant is put on proper notice, shouldn’t the statute of limitations toll if the defendant was put on notice of the claim within three years?
 The Court of Appeals has previously found that given the difficulty in ascertaining whether a claim was a medical injury or not, there should be a public policy exception to the tolling rule.
 So why not do that here?
 Let substance triumph over form.

-Take Home Message for Plaintiff’s Lawyers
+Take-Home Message for Plaintiff’s Lawyers

 The decision in Davis offers helpful guidance on the distinction between ordinary negligence claims versus malpractice claims under the HCA.
-But rather than try to figure out whether a claim may or may not involve “medical injury”, the better, safer course of action for plaintiff’s counsel is to simply assume the HCA might apply and file with the ADR Office.
+But rather than try to figure out whether a claim may or may not involve “medical injury”, the better, safer course of action for the plaintiff’s counsel is to simply assume the HCA might apply and file with the ADR Office.
 The arbitration process under the HCA is non-binding and filing with the ADR Office automatically tolls the statute of limitations.

-The cornerstone of my thinking is that if you have to fight an unnecessary fight, you are going to lose whether you ultimately win or lose.
+The cornerstone of my thinking is that if you have to fight an unnecessary fight, you will lose whether you ultimately win or lose.
 Why not just take the safest route?
 What the court requires you to do in malpractice cases is just do the work you otherwise would have to do anyway further down the road in the litigation.
 The smartest play is to have your case ready to go before you file suit.
-Arguably, our foolish and rigid statutory scheme to file medical malpractice cases in Maryland actually helps malpractice lawyers because it requires them to get their act together before filing suit.
+Arguably, our foolish and rigid statutory scheme to file medical malpractice cases in Maryland helps malpractice lawyers because it requires them to get their act together before filing suit.

 I don’t know who the plaintiff’s lawyers were in this case.
-But my guess is that they do not regularly handle medical malpractice cases.
+But my guess is that they rarely handle medical malpractice cases.
 So many legal malpractice cases arise from good lawyers entering an area of law in which they do not specialize.
 I could not handle the most basic criminal or domestic law claims.
 I have too much respect for the expertise of the lawyers who practice in those areas of law to think I could walk in and competently handle one of those cases.